ThomasSimoens/feniks-wijn-2025-phantom/README.md

 ## About

-This is a basic static website to list some of the offered wines for a temporary sale for the profits of a basketball club called Feniks Wijnaarde.
+This is a basic static website to list some of the offered wines for a temporary sale for the profits of a basketball club called Feniks Zwijnaarde.

 It should only list the availble wines (which can be found at `src/feniks-data`) with some context.
 No need for any "buy" or "shopping cart" functionality, because Feniks chose to have a Google Sheet form: `https://docs.google.com/forms/d/e/1FAIpQLSdSG1oNepLKLmEqgqf29_z72hex94BARXuJfIsfdfyPc67l3A/viewform`.